Skip to main content

 Tip: Pair your pigs in a blank with ketchup, mustard, and relish for an authentic field-side snack in the comfort of your own home.

 An exciting game deserves a spicy snack.
-If you’re looking for tiny but mighty bites that pack a punch, these Buffalo Style Smokies are right for you.
+If you’re looking for tiny but mighty bites that pack a punch, these Buffalo-style Smokies are right for you.
 They’re a great alternative to wings because they’re much easier to make and just as fiery.
 With the help of a slow cooker, you can set these babies in the morning and let the Crock-Pot do its thing.
-4-5 hours later, your smokies will be party-ready with mouthwatering zest.
+4-5 hours later, your Smokies will be party-ready with mouthwatering zest.

 Method:

 Mix equal amounts of buffalo sauce and beer in your Crock-Pot.
-Add a can of cream of chicken soup and your Little Smokies.
+Add a can of cream of chicken soup and your Lil Smokies.
 Cover and cook for 4-5 hours, stirring occasionally.
 You’ll know they’re ready when the sauce gets creamy and the sausages are tender.

-Tip: Just like wings, Buffalo Style Smokies taste great with Ranch or Blue Cheese dressing.
+Tip: Just like wings, Buffalo-style Smokies taste great with ranch or blue cheese dressing.
 Serve these as dipping sauces and pair them with celery and carrots.

-Little Smokies mac n’ cheese
+Lil Smokies mac n’ cheese

 What goes better with beer and a nerve-wracking game than the comfort of mac n’ cheese?
 Little Smokies with mac n’ cheese.
 Oozing with cheese and smoky flavors, this luscious recipe satisfies the heart.
 Plus, it’s easy to make and perfect for large crowds.